-I’m a talker (in case you haven’t noticed), so I don’t mind sharing details about my personal life with my client, and even with my own freelance writers, when it’s required.
+I’m a talker (in case you haven’t noticed), so I don’t mind sharing the odd detail about my personal life with my clients, and even with my own freelance writers, when it’s required.

 My newest client recently asked how my family was doing after my trip home, and he even shared some details of his personal life with me.

 Chatting like this builds rapport and, personally, makes me more eager to continue working with the client.

 Unfortunately, you will hit some bumps in the road on your freelance journey, and there are times when “just being nice” ain’t gonna cut it.

 I’m gonna share a lesson with you that I learned the hard way: If you’re working a fixed price contract, make sure milestones are activated before starting work.